 Moira is the Head of School, School of Medical Sciences.

-Moira is a Clinical Associate Professor at the School of Psychiatry and Clinical Neurosciences at the University of Western Australia, Medical Director of Home Hospital at Silver Chain, a member of the Impairment Review Committee at the Nurses and Midwives Board and a panellist on the Impairment Review Committee and Professional Standards Committee for the Medical Board for the Australian Health Practitioner Regulation Agency.
-She leads a team which provides medical advice for the Health and Disability Services Complaints Office in Western Australia, chairs the Medical Safety and Quality Committee for Home Hospital, and is a member of the Psychotherapeutic Drugs Committee of the Western Australian Therapeutics Advisory Group.
-She has served as a member of the Medical Defence Association President’s Medical Liaison Council, the Western Australian Council for Safety and Quality in Health Care, the Musculoskeletal Network Executive Advisory Group and the Care and Strategic Services Advisory Group at Amana Living.
+Moira holds a Clinical Adjunct position at the School of Psychiatry and Clinical Neurosciences at the University of Western Australia, Medical Consultant to Home Hospital at Silver Chain, a member of the Impairment Review Committee at the Nurses and Midwives Board and a panellist on the Impairment Review Committee and Professional Standards Committee for the Medical Board for the Australian Health Practitioner Regulation Agency.
+She leads a team which provides medical advice for the Health and Disability Services Complaints Office in Western Australia and is part of the education team for Medical Defence Australia National.
+Moira has served as a member of the Medical Defence Association President’s Medical Liaison Council, the Western Australian Council for Safety and Quality in Health Care, the Musculoskeletal Network Executive Advisory Group, the Psychotherapeutic Drugs Committee of the Western Australian Therapeutics Advisory Group and the Care and Strategic Services Advisory Group at Amana Living.